Climate Viticulture Newsletter - 2022 October

-This is the October 2021 issue of the Climate Viticulture Newsletter – a quick look at some timely climate topics relevant to winegrape growing in Arizona and New Mexico.
+This is the October 2022 issue of the Climate Viticulture Newsletter – a quick look at some timely climate topics relevant to wine grape growing in Arizona.

 A Recap of September Temperature and Precipitation

 Monthly average temperatures were within 2 °F of the 1991-2020 normal for much of the southern third of the state (yellow and light green areas on map), including the Sonoita and Willcox AVAs.
 For much of the northern two-thirds, including the Verde Valley AVA, temperatures were 2 to 4 °F above normal (light orange area on map).
 This is similar to September last year, when monthly temperatures were within 2 °F of normal for the southern two-thirds of the state, and 2 to 4 °F above normal for the northern third.

 As is often typical with the monsoon, monthly precipitation totals last month varied widely across the state with some locations below normal (orange and red areas on map), some near normal (yellow and light green areas on map), and others above normal (dark green, blue, and purple areas on map).
 Generally, amounts for the Sonoita AVA were near 150 % of the 1991-2020 normal, above 150 % of normal for the Willcox AVA, and near normal for the Verde Valley AVA.
 This translates to totals between one and three inches for these areas.
 Precipitation during September 2021 generally was near normal for much of Arizona.
 There were, however, a few locations like the northern half of the Willcox AVA where totals were above 150 % of normal with amounts close to 2 inches.

 Although rain during the ripening and harvest season is not rare for Arizona wine grape growers, packing both precipitation and record-high temperatures into this part of the growing season might be.
 Here’s an account of what such conditions recently led to for a vineyard in Paso Robles, California.